TensorSpeech/TensorFlowASR/docs/decoders.md

 - Tune `λ_I` **below** `λ`.
 Neither paper analyses the failure mode, but it follows from the formula: `ln p_ILM` is negative, so subtracting it *raises* label scores while blank is untouched — oversubtracting drives over-emission.
 - `λ_I = 0` makes the correction an exact no-op, so it is safe to leave configured while sweeping.
 - `lm=None` with `lm_type="ilme"` is legal and means "subtract the internal LM, fuse nothing".
 Unusual, but it is what \[8\]'s density-ratio framing degenerates to with a uniform external LM.
+The same holds for `"lodr"` **when an `internal_lm` is supplied**; without one there is no model to subtract, and since a correction only exists to compensate for an external LM that is not there either, the decode falls back to a plain beam instead of raising.
 - `"shallow"` is the default, so a config written before any of this existed decodes bit-identically.

 ### 4.8 Usage